leec94/SY0-701-notes/README.md

 - Risk tolerance: more specific and operational.
 It represents the acceptable level of risk exposure for various activities or projects within the organization.
 Risk tolerance is about the specific, measurable levels of risk acceptable in various situations.
 Risk tolerance refers more broadly to an organization's or individual's willingness to take on risk, not the specific predefined level for taking action.
 - Risk threshold: the limit of acceptable risk that an organization establishes, which once exceeded, triggers a response to reduce the risk to an acceptable level
 - Risk level: the severity or high/low ranking of risk
+- Risk rating: incorporates both likelihood and impact to give an overall score to a risk
+- Likelihood: used in qualitative risk analysis to subjectively describe how probable a risk event is, often expressed in terms such as "low," "medium," or "high."

 Data Governance
 - Data processor: processes personal data for controllers and ensures implementation of security measures.
 They are tasked with handling personal data in accordance with the controller's directions and must secure the data as per the established standards.
+- Data controller: responsible for determining the purpose and means of data processing, including establishing data ownership and access control
 - Data owner: directly responsible for classifying data and defining access permissions.
 May also contribute to setting the strategic direction and policies for organizational data management too.
 - Governance board: sets the strategic direction and policies for organizational data management.
 - Security and compliance committees: assessing and managing risks related to data security and compliance

+Regulations
+- Payment Card Industry Data Security Standard (PCI DSS): an industry-mandated standard for the safe handling and storage of credit card information
+- Federal Information Security Management Act (FISMA): governs the security of data processed by federal government agencies
+- California Consumer Privacy Act (CCPA): a state legislation that provides comprehensive data protection rights to consumers across sectors, horizontally
+- Gramm–Leach–Bliley Act (GLBA): financial industry regulation

 Agreement Types
 - Service Level Agreement (SLA): a document that defines the expectations between an organization and a third-party provider, outlines security controls, performance metrics, availability requirements, and confidentiality clauses.